 An important aspect of preparing for the CAT exam is to maintain your concentration and drive towards your training for the entire duration.
 Too often, candidates do not include the importance of motivation while drawing up their study plan.
 While due diligence and sincerity do help, remaining motivated throughout your preparation period becomes a serious task.

 So, how do you remain focused and motivated towards the task at hand?
 Here are a few tips to help you out:

 Define Your Reasons:

 Working on something daily is not necessarily a hard task if your reasons are strong enough.
 It doesn’t matter whether the reasons might seem trivial to others or not, as long as it is something that excites you every step of the way.
-Higher salary, better career options, getting into a top B-school or providing your family a better life.
+Higher salary, better career options, getting into a top B-school or providing your family with a better life.
 Choose one that is big for you – big enough that you’ll not succumb to any excuses.
 Once you’ve found your reason, remind yourself of the goal every time you feel yourself faltering in your CAT preparation.

 Believe in yourself:

 Before you draw up your study plans and take out the books, change your outlook towards the exam.
 CAT exam is not the monster that people make it out to be.
 Yes, the competition is quite tough and acceptance rates are low.
 But, if you look at the exam objectively, ultimately it is an aptitude-based exam.
 Even the syllabus is not extremely complicated– you’ve already covered most of the topic in your school life.
 You just need to prepare yourself to get the correct approach in attempting the questions.